-The Five Minute Journal: What I Learned After Using It for Two Years
+The Five Minute Journal: What I Learned After Using It for Four Years

 Journaling is one of my favorite things to do in the whole world.